mandradebs/gandcdataproject/README.md

 The final data set has the following varibles:

-Subject: 1:30, ach number is an identifier of the subject who carried out the experiment..
+Subject: 1:30, ach number is an identifier of the subject who carried out the experiment.
 Activity: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING or LAYING.

 For the following variables presents the average, for each activity and each subject.